whitneyburton/portfolios/students/1605/angela-lindow/20160923-angela-lindow-m3.markdown

 ### Kids Who Code

  I help George with Kids Who Code every other Saturday!
 I love it.
 Those kids are brilliant and it is super exciting to be a part of a team that wants to nurture their desire to learn about code.
 And they're all *so* excited to show you what they've come up with.
 I wish more students helped out with it!

+### Couples Support Group
+I recently came up with the idea of having a monthly evening where students/alumni and their SO's can have a light dinner and socialize about the experience of Turing.
+It would hopefully give some SO's some context regarding how lonely they fill and also give them an opportunity to engage at a Turing event without the awkward feeling of not knowing how to contribute meaningfully to discusses that are tech related.

 ### Pre-work Guide